Ever since I moved to Valencia and heard a friend talking about Port Saplaya, the ‘Little Venice of Valencia,’ I knew I had to go.

 The walk really isn’t that long but it definitely messes with your head a little bit – or maybe I just have a terrible sense of direction!

-It isn’t the kind of rustic pueblo like El Palmar is but it’s definitely charming.
+It isn’t the kind of rustic pueblo like El Palmar and Oliva are but it’s definitely charming.

 Spend the night